-These are essential for the operation of a website, e.g. to enable users to log in to secure areas of a website.
+These are essential for the operation of a website or an app, e.g. to enable users to log in to secure areas of a website.

-These let you move around our website and use essential features such as accessing secure areas of our website and identifying you as being logged in.
-Accepting these cookies is a condition of using our website as they are required for its proper operation.
-If you disable them, our website may not be able to function properly.
+These let you move around a website or app and use essential features such as accessing secure areas and identifying you as being logged in.
+Accepting these cookies is a condition of using a website or an app as they are required for its proper operation.
+If you disable them, a website or app will not be able to function properly.

-These cookies don't gather any information about you that could be used for marketing or remembering where you've been on the internet.
+These cookies don't gather any information about you that could be used for marketing or remembering where you have been on the internet.

 d) Analytical/Performance cookies

-We use these cookies, sometimes referred to as "web analytics" information, to collect information about how visitors use our website.
-This includes details of the site where the visitor has come from, pages viewed, which content visitors are clicking on, which products visitors are interested in and purchase and at what point a visitor leaves our website.
-We use this information to improve the way our website works, for example, by ensuring that users are finding what they are looking for easily.
+We use these cookies, sometimes referred to as "web analytics" information, to collect information about how visitors use the website.
+This includes details of the site where the visitor has come from, how much time they spend on which page, which content visitors are clicking on, what visitors do and do not like and at what point a visitor leaves our website.
+We use visitor feedback to improve the way our website works, for example, by ensuring that users are finding what they are looking for easily.

 All information these cookies collect is aggregated and therefore anonymous.

-On occasion we may share this information with analytics and search engine providers that assist us in the improvement and optimisation of our site.
+On occasion we may share this information with analytics and search engine providers that assist us in the improvement and optimisation of the website.
 Alternatively, we may work with third-party suppliers who place cookies on your device and report on "web analytics" information.
-Where such information is made available to us, we have listed these cookies below.

 e) Functionality cookies

-These are used to recognise users when they return to a website, enabling personalisation of content and user preferences, e.g. language or region.
+These are used to recognise users when they return to a website or app, enabling personalisation of content and user preferences, e.g. language or region.

-We use these cookies to recognise users when they return to a website.
-They enable the personalisation of content, the recognition of users and remember user preferences (for example, their choice of language or region).
-We use the information to improve our website and enhance our visitors' experience.
+We use these cookies to recognise visitors when they return to our website, as well as tracking a visitors location, enabling us to personalise website content and remember visitor preferences (for example, their choice of language or region).
+We use the information to improve our website and provide visitors with relevant content that is easy to find, enhancing their experience.

 f) Targeting cookies

-These record a user's visit to a website, the pages visited and the links followed, thereby tracking a user's movements which allows behavioural profiles to be created and used for targeted online advertising.
+These record a user's visit to a website or app, the pages visited and the links followed, thereby tracking a user's movements which allows behavioural profiles to be created and used for targeted online advertising.

-Below we set out in detail the cookies that we use on this website, their function and the data they collect.
+Below we set out in detail the cookies that we use, their function and the data they collect.